ashot-k/Musicat/README.md

 # ecommerce
-Simple eshop for physical music media.
+Simple eshop for physical music media in the making